So you're an artist, and you want to make money from your art.

 At the end of the day, making art should be something that you do for the love of it.
 Making money off your artwork just allows you to invest more of your time into doing what you love!

-Are you new in craft epoxy?
+Are you new to craft epoxy?
 Read our guides below to help you get started: